Frequently Asked Questions

 for everyone 18 years and older, and proof of all sources of income.
 Additional documents will be

-required when the applicant is closer to being housed.
+required when the applicant is closer to the top of the waiting list.

 Q. How do I find out my position on the waiting list?